ARM-software/m-profile-user-guide-examples/README.md

 ## Additional Notes

 - The example projects are developed to demonstrate the architectural features.
 These example projects should not be used as a test to validate all aspects of a feature.
-- The example projects are expected to work with the set of tool versions.
-The toolchain version details are captured in each example project's Readme.md file.
+- The example projects are expected to work with Arm Compiler 6 and GCC tool chain.The toolchain version details are captured in each example project's Readme.md file.
 Though the example may work using other versions of a toolchain, it is not verified.

 ## License
 Example projects are licensed under the MIT2.0 license.
 Please see the [LICENSE](LICENSE)